Shigeko Higashikuni: Biography

-In 1947, the Higashikunis were reduced to commoner status with the abolition of titles of nobility by the American occupation forces.
+In 1947, the Higashikunis were reduced to commoner status with the abolition of titles of nobility by the Allied occupation forces.
 With rampant post-war inflation, high taxation, and various failed business ventures by her husband, the Higashikuni family was reduced to poverty.
 In January 1958, she accepted an offer by the Japanese national television network, NHK, to appear before a live audience and explain the New Year's poetry card reading contest and other royal ceremonies.
-She fell ill in 1960, complaining of stomach pains, and was diagnosed with cancer.
+She fell ill in 1960, complaining of stomach pains, and was diagnosed with stomach cancer.
 Hospitalized at the Imperial Household Agency Hospital in Tokyo, she died on 23 July 1961.
 Her grave is at the Toshimagaoka imperial cemetery in Bunkyo, Tokyo.

 Family

 Shigeko and Morihiro had five children, the last three of whom were born after they were reduced in status to commoners: